LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Base URL

 All API requests are made to the following base URL.
-(There are different URLs for Production versus testing in a sandbox environment.)

 When constructing requests, append the endpoint paths to this root URL.
-For security, the API is served over HTTPS, and all endpoints are versioned.
+For security, the API is served over **HTTPS**, and all endpoints are versioned.

 **Production:**